HungMaiHoang/IT008/Project_MusicApp/README.md

 ### Our feature:
 - Every media in one playlist (now is only mp3 and mp4!)
-- Play media from mp3, mp4 files
-- Create, rename playlist
+- Display video
 - Back to begin, skip to end, play/pause, stop, shuffle buttons
 - Volume control, seek bar
+- Automatically switch to the next song in the playlist after the prior song finishes.
+- Create, rename playlist
 - Save and load playlists
-- Automatically switch to the next song in the playlist after the prior song finishes.

 ### How to use: